Is Surrogacy legal in Greece?

-At Surrogacy consultancy, our partner clinic’s surrogate motherhood program assures that all surrogate mother in Greece have the highest possible chance of giving birth to a healthy kid.
+At Surrogacy Consultancy in Greece, our partner clinic’s surrogate motherhood program assures that all surrogate mothers in Greece have the highest possible chance of giving birth to a healthy kid.
 A surrogate mother is checked every two weeks during her pregnancy.
 One or two gynecologists are in charge of her testing, which includes ultrasounds, hormone tests, and basic blood tests.
 She is also monitored three times during her pregnancy by a gynaecologist who specializes in fetal medicine (at 12, 20 and 32 weeks).

 Their facility also offers non-invasive prenatal testing at 12 weeks of pregnancy (e.g. Harmony or NATIVA tests).
-In order to birth a fully term healthy baby and keep the surrogate mother healthy, the pregnancy and delivery are both watched by a highly qualified obstetrician.
-Once the baby is delivered, the intended parents will be able to fulfill their goal of bringing their kid home with them.
+In order to birth a fully-term healthy baby and keep the surrogate mother healthy, the pregnancy and delivery are both watched by a highly qualified obstetrician.
+Once the baby is delivered, the intended parents will be able to fulfil their goal of bringing their kids home with them.